 For more than 125 years, John Ball Zoo has given Grand Rapids locals and visitors of all ages the experience to learn more about animals from around the world.
-The zoo is home to over 2,400 animals representing more than 220 species.
-As an accredited organization with the Association of Zoos and Aquariums (AZA), John Ball Zoo also participates in a species survival plan and contributes to field conservation efforts.
+The Zoo is home to over 2,400 animals representing 220+ species.
+It hosts a variety of unique events and one-of-a-kind visitor opportunities throughout the year, and offers sensory-friendly programs to make sure everyone can enjoy the Zoo experience.

 Visit the red pandas on International Red Panda day and any time you visit the zoo.